Go Ad-Free

 You and I are not the only ones who are fed up with prescription drug ads on television.
 A research letter in JAMA Network Open (Jan.
 13, 2023) reveals that some very thoughtful health professionals are also concerned about prescription drug advertising.
 One of the authors is Aaron S. Kesselheim, MPH, MD, JD.
 He is also a Professor of Medicine at Harvard Medical School.
 Dr. Kesselheim is an expert on pharmaceutical policy, generic drugs, FDA regulations and bioethics.

-In this new article Dr. Kesselheim and his colleagues point out that direct-to-consumer (DTC) drug advertising quintupled over the last two decades.
+In this article Dr. Kesselheim and his colleagues point out that direct-to-consumer (DTC) drug advertising quintupled over the last two decades.
 You have seen the commercials where almost everyone seems to be in good health and having a great time.

 Not infrequently there’s a dog or a child in the scene.
 Almost always there are visually compelling images, especially when it comes to the long list of scary side effects.
 Even as the announcer lists serious adverse reactions such as heart attacks, strokes or cancer, the actors are smiling, dancing or jumping for joy.
 Drug companies and their advertising agencies have perfected the art of distraction.

-New Research Punctures the Balloon:
+The New Research Punctures the Balloon:

-The latest research in JAMA Network Open describes how the drug companies justify these commercials and why the authors undertook this research project:
+Research in JAMA Network Open describes how the drug companies justify these commercials.

 “Proponents have argued that such advertising improves public health by promoting clinically beneficial prescribing.
 We assessed the therapeutic value (ie, whether they represent advances over existing treatments) of drugs subject to most direct-to-consumer television advertising from 2015 to 2021.”